giantswarm/kubernetes-registry/docs/index.md

 If you want to store truly private Docker images for your cluster, you might want to run your own private Docker registry inside of it.

 Keep in mind that this recipe currently does not include SSL or authentification.
-To work around this, there's a proxy running on each node in the cluster, exposing a port onto the node (via `hostPort`), which Docker accepts as "secure", since it is accessed by `localhost`.
+To work around this, there's a proxy running on each node in the cluster, exposing a port onto the node (via `hostPort`), which Docker accepts as "secure", since it is accessed via `localhost`.

 _Note: The registry set up by this recipe currently uses non-persistent storage, so images pushed to it will not survive Pod restarts._